archieb1999/QuantFinance/README.md

 # Quantitative Finance Models

-This repository contains a collection of quantitative finance models implemented in Python.
-These models were studied and implemented during my undergraduate years, when I was exploring the field of quantitative finance out of personal interest alongside my formal studies in geophysics.
-The repository includes implementations of various pricing models, risk management techniques, and portfolio optimization methods that have been widely used in the field of quantitative finance since the mid-20th century.
-Many of these models have undergone extensions and enhancements in the late 20th century and recent years.
+This repository contains a collection of quantitative finance models that I studied and implemented out of personal interest alongside my formal undergraduate studies in geophysics.
+The repository includes various pricing models, risk management techniques, and portfolio optimization methods that have been widely used in the field of quantitative finance since the mid-20th century, with many of these models undergoing extensions and enhancements in the late 20th century and recent years.

 ## Table of Contents